avishek-choudhary/Music-Store-Analysis/README.md

 ## Description

-This project uses SQL to analyze the data set of an online music store.
+This project uses SQL to analyze the dataset of an online music store.
 The goal of the project is to answer a set of questions about the store's business performance and help in it's growth by making better decisions.

 ## Installation